alexgirao/erlang-hello/mine-tests/README.txt

     - gb_trees is typically faster than dict for large sets (> 10k),
       see ../articles/025277.html, it also has the ordered keys feature

+loop-state.erl

+    - how to manage state in processes